michaelShriver/Portfolio/librenms-setup.md

       * Location: \<SITE NAME STRING\> (String should not have any spaces)
       * Source: Any

-# Adding New Devices to LibreNMS
+# Adding the Node to LibreNMS
 * If the ePC is running, librenms should be able to auto-discover it.
-Run this command from a shell on the jumpbox:
+Run this command from a shell on the management host:
 ```sudo -u librenms lnms scan```

 * LibreNMS should print a status message that it was able to add a new device.